Brylcreem: Jingle

 It was first advertised on television with the jingle "Brylcreem — A Little Dab'll Do Ya!
 Brylcreem — You'll look so debonair.
 Brylcreem — The gals'll all pursue ya; they'll love to run their fingers through your hair!".
 Another version was "Brylcreem—a little dab will do ya!
 Use more only if you dare; but watch out!
 The gals will all pursue ya!
 They'll love to run their fingers through your hair!"

 The jingle was created by Hanley M. Norins of the Young & Rubicam advertising agency.
 The television advertisement for Brylcreem included a cartoon animation of a man with (initially) shaggy hair, who happily has a little dab applied, and, miraculously, the hair combs and smooths itself.

 When the dry look became popular, partly inspired by the unoiled moptops of the Beatles, the last line was changed from "They'll love to run their fingers through your hair", to "They'll love the natural look it gives your hair".
 Subsequent television advertisements used the mottoes "Grooms without gumming" and later, in the 1970s, in the United Kingdom and Canada, "A little dab of Brylcreem on your hair gives you the Brylcreem bounce".

+Advertising controversy

+In November 1996, a British television advert for Brylcreem shampoo was banned by the Independent Television Commission (ITC) after receiving a letter from a viewer that said it had triggered an epileptic fit in them, as well as a letter from another viewer fearing that epileptic fits would occur from viewing the advert.
+The commercial featured a man's experience of a nightclub with flashing strobe lights.
+The ITC, who enforced guidelines to protect viewers with epilepsy, found that the advert did not meet these guidelines.